jwanzie/kenya-food-prices-etl-pipeline/README.md

 #### 3. Inconsistent Units

-Within the `unit` column, there's a mix of plain units(`L`, `Bunch`) and other's containing quantities(`400 KG, 500ML`).
+Within the `unit` column, there's a mix of plain units(`L`, `Bunch`) and other's containing quantities(`400 KG, 500 ML`).
 This reflected a genuine difference on how commodities are sold adn the column split to two separate fields for `quantity` and `unit_type` to enable accurate calculation of price per unit

 ### Visualisation: